bensonbrett/17daykickstart/recipes/mexican-stuffed-peppers.md

 ## Prep Tips
 - Prepare quinoa and beans ahead of time.
-- Dice the vegetables in advance and store in airtight containers.
+- Dice vegetables in advance; store in airtight containers.